iterative/dvc.org/static/docs/understanding-dvc/what-is-dvc.md

   generates output files based on a set of input files and source code.
 This action usually changes experiment state.

-- **Pipeline**: Directed acyclic graph (DAG) or chain of commands to reproduce an experiment state.
-The commands are connected by input and output files.
-  Pipelines are defined by special **DVC-files** (which act like Makefiles).
+- **Pipeline**: Dependency graph or series of commands to reproduce data processing results.
+The commands are connected by input and output files (dependencies).
+Pipelines are defined by special [stage files](/doc/commands-reference/run) (similar to Makefiles).
+Refer to [pipeline]](/doc/commands-reference/pipeline) for more information.

 - **Workflow**: Set of experiments and relationships among them.
 Workflow corresponds to the entire Git repository.